 My therapist is amazing, and I wouldn’t be here today if it wasn’t for her.
 But it took years of going through so many of the wrong ones (and the ones that were great, but just not the right fit) to find her.
 I just feel like it shouldn’t be that hard to find the right one.

-So let’s get real about mental health
+So let’s start getting real about mental health

 There needs to be a change within our mental health system.
 We deserve to have the treatment we need in order to get better, in order to manage our symptoms and lead productive lives.
 We deserve to have people who care.